lhelwerd/top2000/README.md

 # NPO Radio 2 Top 2000 data reader, parser and output formatter

-This repository contains a Python module for reading several files related to the NPO Radio 2 Top 2000 from different years.
+This repository contains a Python module for reading data sources related to the NPO Radio 2 Top 2000 from different years.
 The data is parsed, normalized, formatted and output for custom reporting.
 This includes comparisons with earlier years to track increase or decrease of track chart ranking as well as later comebacks of a track.
 We also report on per-artist charts so that we can see whether an artist has more tracks in the current list and how the track performs, with consideration for collaborations and individual artist charts.
+Supported output formats are a CSV spreadsheet for condensed printing and JSON which feeds a Web application built in Node.js for interactive browsing.

 ## Requirements

 The module is written for recent Python versions, currently Python 3.11 and later is supported.
 The intention is to have few (if any) package dependencies.

+The Web application is written for recent Node.js versions, currently Node 20 and later is supported.
+The Web application makes use of Bulma and D3.js for presentation and several Webpack dependencies for bundled compilation.

 ### Top 2000 data